Fredericksburg, Virginia Adoption Lawyers Manage Legal Aspects

 Determined to help families achieve their goals

 Adopting a child brings happiness to families, but a biological parent’s change of heart or an immigration setback can turn a joyous occasion into a stressful ordeal.
-The Law Offices Of Jennifer M. Simmons handles the complex legal procedures and frustrating red tape of the adoption process so you can focus on your new family member.
+Simmons and Hodge, PLC handles the complex legal procedures and frustrating red tape of the adoption process so you can focus on your new family member.

 We help clients with the following areas of adoption: